Ghost Rider: Alejandra Jones

 During the 2011 storyline "Fear Itself", a Nicaraguan woman named Alejandra Jones becomes Ghost Rider through a ritual performed by a man named Adam.
 Though she demonstrates many previously unknown powers of the Ghost Rider entity, she is deprived of its full power when Johnny Blaze takes back most of this power in (vol. 7) #9.

-She was killed by Carnage during the Absolute Carnage event.
+Jones was killed by Carnage during the Absolute Carnage event.

 Robbie Reyes

 In 2014, a new character took on the Ghost Rider mantle: a Mexican-American resident of East Los Angeles named Roberto "Robbie" Reyes, who drives a black classic muscle car reminiscent of a modified 1969 Dodge Charger rather than a motorcycle.
-Robbie Reyes was created by writer/artist Felipe Smith and designed by Smith and artist Tradd Moore.
+Reyes was created by writer/artist Felipe Smith and designed by Smith and artist Tradd Moore.

 Kushala

-In the 19th century, while her tribe was being attacked by the U.S. Army, Kushala's parents were killed and, in an act of rage, she prayed to her creator, but instead was possessed by a Spirit of Vengeance.
-Then she burned everyone until all that remained were their spirits.
-After becoming possessed by the Spirit of Vengeance, Kushala traveled the world seeking out and studying different forms of magic in an attempt to cure herself.
-Her skills in the mystic arts eventually led to her becoming the Sorcerer Supreme of her era.
+After witnessing the massacre of her tribe on an Arizona mountain in the 1800s, the Apache Kushala summons a fearsome Spirit of Vengeance.
+She uses it to exact revenge on those who took her family and friends, and learns to coexist with the inner demon that has just awakened—known as Spirit Rider.
+Kushala was created by Robbie Thompson and Javier Rodríguez and made her debut in Doctor Strange and the Sorcerers Supreme #1 (2016).

 Sal Romero

 During World War II, a soldier named Sal Romero operated as Ghost Rider after being reanimated as one after his death in order to protect someone named Leo.
 The Mother of Horrors summons Romero and other monsters to look for the Fractured Son, only for him to remain with Leo.

-During the "One World Under Doom" storyline, Sal Romero helps the Thunderbolts in fighting the Fulgar Victoris led by Valentina Allegra de Fontaine in her Citizen V alias.
+Parker Robbins

+In 2024, a new character took on the Ghost Rider mantle: Parker Robbins, the supervillain "the Hood", in the miniseries Ghost Rider: Final Vengeance.